Introduction to Stokes structures: Stokes-filtered local systems in dimension one

-Conversely, let now $(\cL,\cL_\bbullet)$ be a Stokes-filtered local system over $\kk'$ and let $\wt\Sigma\subset\ccI$ be its covering of exponential factors.
-We wish to find sufficient conditions to ensure that it comes from a Stokes-filtered local system defined over $\kk$ by extension of scalars.
+Conversely, let now $(\cL,\cL_\bbullet)$ be a $\kk'$-Stokes-filtered local system and let $\wt\Sigma\subset\ccI$ be its covering of exponential factors.
+We wish to find sufficient conditions to ensure that it comes from a $\kk$-Stokes-filtered local system by extension of scalars.

 \begin{proposition} Assume that the local system $\cL$ is defined over $\kk$, that is, $\cL=\kk'\otimes\cL_{\kk}$ for some $\kk$-local system $\cL_{\kk}$ (regarded as a subsheaf of $\cL$), and that, for any local section $\varphi$ of $\wt\Sigma$,